ealborn/good-news/README.md

 ## Contributing

-Feel free to contribute to this repo by submitting a pull request, but please explain what you did so that I as a creator can learn from it.
+Feel free to contribute to this repo by submitting a purrr...
+I mean pull request, but please explain what you did so that I as a creator can learn from it.

 ## Authors